Night of the Creeps is available to rent or buy now.

 READ MORE: THE FACULTY

 From its opening scenes, Night of the Creeps carries a tongue-in-cheek charm that ensures its place as a defining 80s love letter to the B-Movie horrors and teen comedies that came before it.
 Here we have a twenty-six-year-old director playing with new ideas in creating an 80s gem that continues to shine thirty-five years later.
-Dekker ensures his pastiche of genres never loses sight of its self-aware nod to classic horror and science fiction.
+Dekker ensures his pastiche of genres never loses sight of its nod to classic horror and science fiction.

-But, while Night of the Creeps may have been a love letter to the films Dekker grew up watching, it has also gone on to inspire others.
-For example, people often comment on the influence of Invasion of the Body Snatchers and The Thing on Robert Rodriguez’s 1998 science fiction/horror The Faculty, but rarely mention the apparent influence of Night of the Creeps.
-The Faculty not only uses the same space slugs, but it also embodies a similar High School aesthetic and humour.
-Here, Rodriguez pays homage to the same movies as Dekker while including Night of the Creeps in his classic B-Movie science fiction/horror list.
+But, while Night of the Creeps may have been a love letter to the films Dekker grew up watching, it has also inspired others.
+For example, people often comment on the influence of Invasion of the Body Snatchers and The Thing on Robert Rodriguez’s 1998 science fiction/horror.
+Yet, The Faculty is rarely mentioned as a direct influence of Night of the Creeps.
+The Faculty not only uses the same space slugs but also embodies a similar High School aesthetic and humour.
+Here, Rodriguez pays homage to the same movies as Dekker while including Night of the Creeps in his classic B-Movie science fiction/horror homage.

 Is Dekker’s debut feature perfect?
 No, like all debuts, there are flaws, but many of these would be ironed out in his following picture, the outstanding The Monster Squad.
-However, even though it may not be perfect, Night of the Creeps is the ideal late-night 80s B-Movie horror, a love letter to the genre and its creativity, a cult classic that has never received enough praise.
+However, even though it may not be perfect, Night of the Creeps is the ideal late-night 80s B-Movie horror, a love letter to the genre and its creativity and a cult classic that has never received enough praise.